gcallah/work/chaps/bacon.md

 world full of "vanity and vexation of spirit."
 The world in which men live is meaningless and impossibly difficult to organize and manipulate.
-Because of this, Bacon concludes, "he has no rest."[^13] It is only by following scientific method outlined in [The Great Instauration]{.underline} that we can enter into the Sabbath rest we have been promised.
+Because of this, Bacon concludes, "he has no rest."[^13] It is only by following the scientific method outlined in *The Great Instauration* that we can enter into the Sabbath rest we have been promised.
 This is obviously a this-worldly Sabbath, consisting of the convenient satisfaction of material wants.
-There is no explicit reference to the Fall, but it rings loudly in the undertones of this passage, especially insofar as the problem to be overcome is nature's resistance to human works and Man's inability to enjoy the Sabbath rest.
+There is no explicit reference to the fall, but it rings loudly in the undertones of this passage, especially insofar as the problem to be overcome is nature's resistance to human works and Man's inability to enjoy the Sabbath rest.

-These allusions to the Fall are augmented by an interesting source:
+These allusions to the fall are augmented by an interesting source:
 Bacon's personal confession of faith, which was not printed until years after his death.
-The date of composition is not known, though some date it to before Bacon's knighthood in 1603 -- and therefore relatively early in his intellectual development.
+The date of composition is not known, though some date it to before Bacon's knighthood in 1603[^14] -- and therefore relatively early in his intellectual development.

 His confession of faith contains a lengthy discussion of God's character as creator.
-All things were made "in their first estate good," and governed by "constant and everlasting laws," to which Bacon gives the name *nature*. [^14] These perfect laws were altered as a result of the Fall, in a process Bacon describes as a *privation* of the original virtue of creation and as a *revocation*.
-The primary effect of the Fall, therefore, is that the very laws of nature changed for the worse.
+All things were made "in their first estate good," and governed by "constant and everlasting laws," to which Bacon gives the name *nature*. [^15] These perfect laws were altered as a result of the fall, in a process Bacon describes as a *privation* of the original virtue of creation and as a *revocation*.
+The primary effect of the fall, therefore, is that the very laws of nature changed for the worse.
 The world in which we now live lacks its original virtue, such that it is no longer conducive to our sharing in God's Sabbath rest.
 At this point in his confession there is yet no explicit statement of